-5. Child protection/Safeguarding
+5. Child protection

-The designated officer for child protection/DSL (Designated Safeguard Lead) is the headteacher (Caroline Wheatley) and the deputy designated officer is the acting deputy headteacher (Claire Luck).
-Chris Paine is also trained to DSL level.
+The designated officer for child protection is the headteacher (Caroline Wheatley) the deputy designated officers are the deputy headteacher (Mark Duce) and the assistant headteacher (Claire Luck).
+We have in addition a class teacher who is DSL trained (Chris Paine).